-However, there are little things these big businesses fail to do and small businesses like yours can use to their advantage.
+However, there are little things these big businesses fail to do and small businesses like yours can use them to their advantage.
 Most big companies, after a while, are not able to create that familiarity with their customers the way smaller businesses can.

 When you cannot point out at least one unique thing or a selling point, there is no way you can attract the customers enduring poor customer service from big names.
-Most times, what start-ups do is to create an environment where your customers can feel like they are all getting special attention.
+Most times, what start-ups do is create an environment where your customers can feel like they are all getting special attention.

 Psychology has proven that everyone loves to be noticed and treated specially.
 Actually, I feel that knowing your customers on a first-name basis is very important for startups, it creates a serious sense of familiarity and care.